CatX711/GreetLang/GreetlangPlus.md

 We use `ovveride` to change the variable `max_speed` only for Forda.
 If you did `op(car.max_speed)` you would still get `220`.
 <br/>
+If we just did `var max_speed = 300;` we would change the value of max_speed for every class, which isn't what we're going for!
 You can ovveride functions to change their contents as well.